Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Introduction

 \section{Introduction}

 One pivotal task frequently occurring in spatiotemporal applications such as infectious disease control and natural disaster prevention involves identifying spatial clusters with similar temporal trajectories and picking out the regions that may require early special attention, which requires modeling the covariance structure with dependence along both the spatial and temporal dimensions.
-In general, there are several primary goals a spatiotemporal model would want to accomplish regarding the statistical modeling and inference of such data.
-For one thing, the model should effectively characterize the major sources of variation across both dimensions while retaining spatial and temporal dimension reduction properties and hence overall interpretability to a satisfactory extent, given that one typically observes only a single trajectory of data across both space and time with no independent replicates.
-Additionally, the model should properly account for spatiotemporal heterogeneity and nonstationarity prevalent in various data types such as imaging data in neurosciences and geosciences, as decently addressing these aspects is crucial for better inferential performances.
-Furthermore, the model should entail a parsimonious structure that facilitates efficient computation on data with moderate to high spatial and temporal dimensions for practicable implementation, especially when Bayesian inference that usually involves computationally intensive posterior sampling is concerned.
-Last but not least, the model should possess great capabilities for computationally feasible and performance-wise adequate inferences including out-of-sample predictions at both future time points and new spatial locations as well as spatial clustering of temporal trends.
+In general, there are several primary goals a spatiotemporal model would want to accomplish.
+First, the model should effectively characterize the major sources of variation across both dimensions while retaining spatial and temporal dimension reduction properties and hence overall interpretability to a satisfactory extent, given that one typically observes only a single trajectory of data across both space and time with no independent replicates.
+Second, the model should properly account for spatiotemporal heterogeneity and nonstationarity prevalent in various data types such as imaging data in neurosciences and geosciences, as decently addressing these aspects is crucial for better prediction performances.
+Third, the model should entail a parsimonious structure that facilitates efficient computation on data with moderate to high spatial and temporal dimensions for practicable implementation, especially when Bayesian inference, which often involves computationally intensive posterior sampling, is concerned.